Caring for Children (Childcare Foundation Pathway) Level 1

 How will I learn?

 Our courses are delivered through a blended learning approach, combining the flexibility of digital resources with the benefits of face-to-face teaching.
-While some elements of the course may be accessed online, this is not an online-only course and you will be required to attend in-person sessions at scheduled times throughout the programme.
+While some elements of the course may be accessed online, this is not an online-only course you will be required to attend in-person sessions at scheduled times throughout the programme.

 The programme primarily focuses on theoretical knowledge but also includes practical hands-on elements to enhance learning and application.
-This flexible approach ensures that students can engage with the material in a way that best suits their needs.
+This flexible approach ensures that learners can engage with the material in a way that best suits their needs.

 Group Work: Collaborative projects and activities that foster teamwork and communication skills.